Java War (1741–1743): Aftermath

 Prince Cakraningrat IV did not receive the land or powers promised, instead being isolated to Madura.
 Unwilling to accept what he saw as Dutch betrayal, he joined another rebellion in 1745; after his son surrendered to the Dutch, Cakraningrat IV escaped to Banjarmasin in Borneo but was captured and exiled to the Cape of Good Hope in 1746.

 The Dutch East India Company, although it had gained a large amount of coastal land, was "in an advanced state of exhaustion".
 According to the noted scholar of Indonesia Merle Calvin Ricklefs, the new Sultan of Yogyakarta Mangkubumi went on to be the Dutch colonial government's "most dangerous enemy of the eighteenth century".

-In 2015, Indonesian interior minister Tjahjo Kumolo erected a monument to the victims of the 1740 Batavia massacre and the Javanese and Chinese who fought against the Dutch in the Java war in revenge for the massacre.